w3dd1e/P3/README.md

 # Ohmyfood - Reservation and Ordering
-Project #3 Web Development - OpenClassrooms
+Project #3 Web Development -

 This site was completed with HTML, SCSS, and CSS in VSCode and processed commits using Git via Linux on Windows with WSL.